dinocelotti/Smart-Tickets/README.md

   We're moving to a product that's selling point is back-end infrastructure improvements + increase customer satisfaction by reducing ticketing fraud and greater ease of use.
 Revenue will instead be generated through ticket sales rather than ICO tokens.

 ### Proj.sol specification

-  This is the main smart contract, responsible for the creation of "projects" which describe any type of event that needs ticket distribution and sales

-  The contract works as a state machine, where different functionality is either unlocked or restricted based on time and/or functions being called by an authorised entity (such as a promoter).

   There will be 4 stages that the contract can be in: